Enter Something Here.

 Rear-end accidents happen every day on Atlanta roads.
 Heavy traffic along the multiple interstate highways, the Downtown Connector, and Peachtree Street increases the risk of sudden stops and collisions.
 Even a low-speed crash can leave you with medical bills, vehicle damage, and missed time from work.
 Insurance adjusters may contact you quickly and push for a recorded statement or early settlement.
 What seems like a minor impact can lead to lasting neck, back, or head injuries.

-Our Atlanta car accident lawyer with the Law Office of Dwayne L. Brown has represented victims of rear-end accidents throughout the area.
+Our car accident lawyer with the Law Office of Dwayne L. Brown has represented victims of rear-end accidents in Atlanta throughout the area.
 Our office works on a contingency fee basis, which means you pay no fee unless we win your case.
 If another driver hit you from behind, contact us for a free consultation to discuss your legal options.
 Learn how a rear-end accident attorney in Atlanta, Georgia, can help you recover.

 Leading Causes of Rear-End Crashes on Atlanta Roads

 Although O.C.G.A. § 40-6-49 requires drivers to maintain a safe following distance, negligent drivers frequently violate this law.
 When drivers follow too closely or fail to pay attention, they lack the time to react safely and stop their vehicles.
 In most cases, the rear driver often bears responsibility, but each case requires careful review of the facts.
+Common causes of rear-end accidents in Atlanta include:

 We examine how and why the collision occurred before advising you on liability and your next steps.